hoanhan101/hchord/README.md

 - You may then use the first node's IP address and port to connect to other nodes.

 ## ChordServer (alt.)
 This is an alternative version of ChordServer.
 In this implementation, each Chord Instance maintains a list of every other Chord Instance in the ring.
+That is not how Chord should work.
+However, until the main version is fixed and working properly, just leave it here as a reminder.

-#### Design
+#### File
 - `peer.py` is a Peer class that acts as a server and a client.
 It has a thread to listen and another one to use RPC.
 - Each peer maintains a list of other peers who has already joined.